-The psychodynamic approach explores unconscious feelings/thoughts and the impact of the past on the present.
+The psychodynamic therapy approach explores unconscious feelings or thoughts and the impact of the past on the present.
 It is the oldest type of psychotherapy and closest to what Freud created.

 Less Common Types of Therapy

-There are so, so many types of psychotherapy.
-To stop the information from overwhelming you, think about what you most want from psychotherapy.
-Then scroll through and see which keywords align with what you were thinking.
+There are so many types of psychotherapy.
+To stop the information from overwhelming you, think about what you most want from psychotherapy then scroll through and see which keywords align with what you were thinking.

-Note: To make the list manageable, we are mostly focusing on talk therapy for adults.
-We also excluded forms of psychotherapy that are controversial or do not have sufficient evidence to back their effectiveness.
+Note: To make the list manageable, this guide mostly focuses on talk therapy for adults and excludes forms of psychotherapy that are controversial or do not have sufficient evidence to back their effectiveness.